drago87/Dragos-SceneBuilder/README.md

 You can connect this node to a node that talks to your LLM backend.
 I Reccomend [Comfyui-Z-Image-Utilities](https://github.com/Koko-boya/Comfyui-Z-Image-Utilities) as the prompts are build for it.

 The LLM model i use to convert the json to an Image prompt is [Llama-Joycaption-Beta-One-Hf-Llava-Q4_K](https://huggingface.co/concedo/llama-joycaption-beta-one-hf-llava-mmproj-gguf/blob/main/Llama-Joycaption-Beta-One-Hf-Llava-Q4_K.gguf).
 Small enugh to fit on the CPU freeing up the GPU for your Image Models.
-Or if you use smaller Image models and have a GUP with more Vram you can fith both on the GPU for more speed.
+Or if you use smaller Image models and have a GPU with more Vram you can fith both on the GPU for more speed.